data-edu/data-science-in-education/_book/16-teaching-data-science.md

 ### Provide a home base for learners to access resources (and to learn more)

-As we discuss in the next section, along with other important factors (such as learners' motivation and having a supportive atmospher), learning strategies can make a difference for learners.
+As we discuss in the next section, along with other important factors (such as learners' motivation and having a supportive atmosphere), learning strategies can make a difference for learners.
 Especially when it comes to learning to do data science, there are many tools and resources to keep track of, such as:

 - How to download and install R
 - How to download and install R Studio